vackosar/vackosar.github.io/_posts/2017-08-12-Fish-Roe-vs-Fish-Oil.md

 # Conclusion

-While fish oil EPA is more than 20 times cheaper, I cannot rule out fish roe as potentially superior source of phospholipids and omega-3 acids.
+While fish oil EPA is more than 20 times cheaper, I cannot rule out fish roe as potentially superior in terms of health improvement.

 # References